MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/querylimits.md

 ## Limit execution timeout

 **Server timeout** is a service-side timeout that is applied to all requests.
-Timeout on running requests (queries and control commands) is enforced at multiple points in the Kusto:
+Timeout on running requests (queries and management commands) is enforced at multiple points in the Kusto:

 * client library (if used)